hitsave/interview-transcripts/2023/Artemio Urbina/interview-with-artemio-urbina.md

 Yeah.

 01:14:08.520 --> 01:14:13.520
-So I had to implement something in MD4EA to compensate for this, okay?
+So I had to implement something in MD Fourier to compensate for this, okay?

 01:14:13.520 --> 01:14:17.520
 Because no Super Nintendo that we ever recorded matched it, not even against